Jones Had a Stellar Season Protecting The Blind Side | NFL DRAFT '23

 Kick slide and overall pass protection technique require refinement

 Some draft evaluators/scouts believe Jones should immediately be moved inside on the next level.
 While there is some merit to a position switch, trying him LT or RT initially, would be wise for a team lacking competent play at tackle.
-The is one factor that could keep the Bulldogs lineman out of the 1st round, considering multiple potential Round 1 guards have more upside to play in the interior.

 Jones was one of the most sought after prospects in the nation during the recruiting process and is still nowhere near hitting his ceiling.
 Although the lack of career starts is a concern, any team drafting him will get a prospect that should be ready to contribute immediately.